manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 ---

 #### Setting up the project locally
+The complete system (Streamlit + Prometheus + Grafana) is deployed on a Docker network.
+The Pinecone database is deployed on Pinecone cloud at [www.pinecone.io](https://app.pinecone.io).
+The Pinecone API key and the Pinecone Environment keys are used to connect the local system with the Pinecone vector database.

+OpenAI API key is used to obtain key that facilitate the usage of OpenAPI Embeddings.
+Langchain is used to connect the OpenAPIEmbedding and the vectorized healthcare data to the Pinecone vector database.
 This project has been developed using VSCode on a Windows 10 based enterprise system equipped with GeForce 3070 GPU.
 Without loss of generality, other types of commodity computers with other variants of operating systems can be used to deploy the application.
 The project structure on VSCode can be set up as shown below:

 ---